CosSine12/CosSine12/README.md

 ## 🚀 About Me

-I am a multidisciplinary developer and artist.
+> I am a multidisciplinary developer and artist.
 I thrive on the intersection of technology and creativity, constantly seeking projects that allow me to utilize both sides of my brain.

 🔭 Currently focusing on: Enhancing my skills in Artificial Intelligence and Machine Learning.

-🌱 Learning: [Insert what you are currently learning, e.g., advanced neural networks, a new design tool].
+🌱 Learning: Core Machine Learning, Adobe Illustrator, Calculus, Physics.

 💬 Ask me about: Python, C++, Graphic Design, or my latest chess opening strategies!

-📫 How to reach me: [Insert Email Address or LinkedIn Profile].
+📫 How to reach me: omniverseiiv@gmail.com.

-💻 Tech Stack & Skills
+##💻 Tech Stack & Skills

-Languages & Databases
+**Languages & Databases**

 Here are the programming languages and database technologies I work with most frequently: